greenfieldhq/tilsio_api/README.md

 # Phoenix Server

+# Initial features
+- [ ] As a user, I want to be able to write a TIL so I can rememeber what I've learned and incidentally, share that with others and review later
+- [ ] As a user, I want to be able to edit one of my TILs so I can correct mistakes I've made
+- [ ] As a user, I want to be able to delete one of my TILs in case I realized it wasn't that interesting, or is a duplicate, or for some other reason
+- [ ] As a user, I want to be able to view all TILs that have been posted
+- [ ] As a user, I want to be able to view the detailed information of a particular TIL

 # Initial discussion items
-- [ ] Generate issues for initial backend features
+- [ ] Generate initial feature skeletons
+- [ ] Turn features into user stories
+- [ ] ER diagram of backend
 - [ ] Research into Swift

+## Other feature ideas
 - [ ] Determine what to do about Auth
-- [ ] ER diagram of backend

-## Other feature ideas
 - [ ] Searching TILs
 - [ ] Tagging TILs (elixir, writing, ember.js, swift, etc.)
 - [ ] Individual & Organization accounts